Master FaceTime: Use It Like a Pro [Advanced Guide]

 FaceTime video calls themselves are free; Apple does not charge any fees for using the FaceTime service.

-However, FaceTime calls require an internet connection.
+But FaceTime calls require an internet connection.
 If you are using FaceTime over a cellular data network, you may incur data charges depending on your mobile plan.
 If using over Wi-Fi, you won't face additional charges from your cellular provider.
+That is why connection quality and data access are still two of the first checks worth making before you blame the app itself.

 Summary

 Our FaceTime guide has equipped you with everything you need to know for better, more engaging calls.
-From essential setup steps to advanced features, you're now ready to make the most out of every call.
-Embrace these tips and enjoy a superior, seamless communication experience.
+From important setup steps to advanced features, you're now ready to make the most out of every call.
+Embrace these tips and enjoy a superior, smooth communication experience.
+If a call still does not behave as expected, check compatibility, Apple ID sign-in, and network conditions before moving on to deeper troubleshooting.